jckleiner/notion-backup/README.md

 ### Docker

-Once you created you `.env` file, you can run the following command to start your backup:
+Once you created your `.env` file, you can run the following command to start your backup:

 ```bash
 docker run \